troglobit/watchdogd/README.md

 records deadline transgressions, and resets the system if needed.

-When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a logfile for later analysis by an operator or network management system (NMS).
-This information can in turn then be used to put the system in an operational safe state, or non-operational safe state.
+When a system comes back up after a reset, `watchdogd` determines the reset cause and records it in a file for later analysis by an operator or network management system (NMS).
+This information in turn can be used to put the system in an operational safe state, or non-operational safe state.

 ### What is a watchdog timer?